2019 Virginia Tech Hokies football team

 The 2019 Virginia Tech Hokies football team represented Virginia Tech during the 2019 NCAA Division I FBS football season.
 The Hokies were led by fourth-year head coach Justin Fuente and played their home games at Lane Stadium in Blacksburg, Virginia.
 They competed as members of the Coastal Division of the Atlantic Coast Conference (ACC).

 The Hokies lost to arch rival Virginia for the first time since 2003.
 The loss cost the Hokies the Coastal Division and a trip to the Orange Bowl.

 On August 1, 2019, defensive coordinator Bud Foster announced that he would be retiring at the end of the season.
 At the time of his retirement, Foster had been an assistant at Virginia Tech for 33 seasons, making him the longest serving assistant coach at the same school.

 Preseason

 Preseason media poll

 In the preseason ACC media poll, Virginia Tech was predicted to finish in third in the Coastal Division.

 Schedule

 In non-conference play, Virginia Tech played home games against Old Dominion of Conference USA, Furman of the Southern Conference, and Rhode Island of the Colonial Athletic Association, as well as a road game against Notre Dame, a football independent.
-In ACC play, the Hokies will play the other members of the Coastal Division as well as Boston College and Wake Forest from the Atlantic Division.
+In ACC play, the Hokies would play the other members of the Coastal Division as well as Boston College and Wake Forest from the Atlantic Division.